TGAC/COPO-documentation/help/faq.rst

          Choose the desired type of submission listed in that section to be directed to the page for submitting the manifest of that type.

    #.
-COPO will validate the uploaded manifest then, display any errors and/or warnings and provide messages to
-      help resolve them.
+COPO validates the uploaded manifest.

+      * If there are errors and/or warnings during the validation process, our system will provide messages to help resolve them.

         If you encounter errors that you are unable resolve, we are happy to assist.
 Contact the :email:`COPO team
         <ei.copo@earlham.ac.uk>` detailing the issue(s) encountered.

+        If you encounter warnings, they are just informational and will not prevent the upload process from proceeding, as long as there are  no errors.
+Once there are no errors related to the field and you are satisfied with the value, the upload process will continue when you click the |finish-button| button if it is the first time you are uploading the manifest or the |confirm-button| button if you are updating the manifest.

       .. raw:: html